 The Lutheran Volunteer Corps is a community of faith uniting people to work for peace with justice.

-- Simple and sustainable living honors the abundant resources that God provides.
-These resources must be shared equitably so all can thrive.
+- Simple and sustainable living honors abundant resources shared equitably so all can thrive.

-- We are unique individuals, yet we are bound to each other.
-Living in intentional community creates the supportive space to engage in social justice, live sustainably, and explore meaning and vocation.
+- Intentional community is how we live together to create the supportive space to engage in social justice, live sustainably, and explore meaning and vocation.

 - Social justice compels us to strive for a peaceful world where basic human rights are met.